 - Four new Cycle Superhighways as well as improvements to four existing routes, to provide safer, faster and more direct journeys into the city

 - Continuing programme of modernising traffic signals and adding pedestrian countdowns to help people get around the city with greater ease

 - Maintenance and modernisation of essential roads, bridges and tunnels

 The Roads Task Force (RTF) was set up by the Mayor in 2012 to tackle the challenges facing London's streets and roads.
 The RTF undertook the first major strategic review of London’s road network for a generation.

 London’s 13,600km of roads are vital to the UK economy.
-Every day, 30 million journey stages are made in the capital, with 80 per cent taking place on the roads.
+Every day, 30 million journeys are made in the capital, with 80 per cent taking place on the roads.
 That figure includes not just motorists, but also bus journeys, cycling trips, walking and most freight trips.

 Offering an efficient and effective road network is essential to support London’s continuing success as a vibrant and internationally competitive city.
-With the forecasted population increase, our road network will suffer from more congestion, worsening reliability and a declining environmental and safety performance if we do not take action.
+With the forecasted population increase, our road network will suffer from more congestion, worsening reliability and declining environmental and safety standards if we do not take action.

 The RTF looked at how TfL and the boroughs could redesign gyratories and congestion blackspots, make journeys more reliable and continue to make roads safer for all users.
 It also looked at how the road network could better serve local communities, helping to transform the urban realm, cut pollution and ease congestion across the capital.